 Due to the nature of the laboratory learning environment, it is mandatory that you attend EVERY lab session.
-If for some reason you cannot make your scheduled laboratory session, you MUST give 24-hour advanced notice with proper documentation, and file an "Application for makeup lab" on D2L to make arrangements with your Teaching Assistant.
+If for some reason you cannot make your scheduled laboratory session, you MUST give 24-hour advanced notice with proper documentation, and file an "Application for makeup lab" on D2L to make arrangements with your Instructor.
 Only approved excuses will be granted any make ups.
 If arrangements have been made to attend another lab session (pending space is available), the lab MUST be made up within the same week. (see below for approved excuses).
+You may be required to complete makeup sessions in evenings or weekends.
 You cannot be granted more than 2 lab absences in a semester to pass the course.

-Excuses that will require approval for lab/assignment makeups (\Documentation will be required).
+Excuses that will require approval for lab/assignment makeups (Documentation will be required).

-- 1. Severe acute illness or injury\
+- 1. Severe acute illness or injury

-- 2. Death in Immediate family\ (see below)
+- 2. Death in Immediate family (see below)

-- 3. Student athletes\ (required events)
+- 3. Student athletes (required events)

-- 4. Medical or Graduate school interview\ (1 granted per semester).
+- 4. Medical or Graduate school interview (1 granted per semester).

-- 5. Professional conference presentations\ (1 granted per semester).
+- 5. Professional conference presentations (1 granted per semester).

 - 6. Observation of religious Holidays